AshleighTempleton/Chatbot/README.md

 This project was a challenge posed by BeCode as part of the formation in Web Development.
 The project was developed to consolidate our knowledge of JS and its integration with HTML & CSS.
+With this we also continue our development in team work, project management, and git.

 ## When